AN IDEAL PHOTO SPOT

 Throughout the year, various events take place to the delight of visitors from around the world. conferences, guided tours, exhibitions…

 The ‘Albi Heritage’ association has a history information point open to the public.
 This site has retained is charm despite major renovation works in 1971.
-This 12th century district owes its survival to work by ‘The Association for the Safeguarding of Old Alby’ which saved it from demolition.
+This district from the 12th century owes its survival to work by ‘The Association for the Safeguarding of Old Alby’ which saved it from demolition.

 It’s work is to retain and pass on memories.